 Dean Martin plays Julian Berniers, a no-good con man who return from Illinois with his young bride Lily (Yvette Mimieux) to his family in New Orleans.

 Showing obsessive infatuation (perhaps even incestuous affection), the manipulative Carrie wishes to fully welcome her brother.
-But Carrie’s jealousy of Lily motivates her to dig in and discover the shady land deal.
+But Carrie’s jealousy of Lily motivates her to dig in and discover the shady deal.

 The child-bride Lily then runs back to her mother, Albertine (Gene Tierney, in poor form), only to be horrified by Albertine’s affair with their black chauffeur, Henry (Frank Silvera).

 In her lurid ideas, twisted characters, and cultural stereotypes, Lillian Hellman follows in the footsteps of such gay writers as Tennessee Williams and William Inge, known for their perverse characters and psychological melodramas set in the Deep South or the Mid-West.
-For instance, Mimieux’s character of the child-bride echoes a similar creation in Kazan’s controversial, Oscar-nominated “Baby Doll,” the 1956 film version of Tennessee Williams’ one-act play.

-As the charming outsider, Martin, better known for his comedies with Jerry Lewis, struggles with his demanding part.
 And while British actress Wendy Hiller underacts, Geraldine Page (who had embodied many of Tennessee Williams’ great heroines) overacts.
-Having lost her pretty looks, Gene Tierney seems to be lost in the maze.
+Having lost her pretty looks, Gene Tierney seems to be out of place.

-The movie is further marred by the plodding direction of the young George Roy Hill, before he became popular with a series of Hollywood blockbusters, “Butch Cassidy and the Sundance Kid,” in 1969, and the Oscar-winning “The Sting,” in 1973, both co-starring Paul Newman and Robert Redford.
+The movie is further marred by the plodding direction of the young George Roy Hill.
+In less than a decade, he would helm a series of Hollywood blockbusters, Butch Cassidy and the Sundance Kid, in 1969, and the 1973 Oscar-winning The Sting; both pictures co-star Paul Newman and Robert Redford.

 Oscar Nominations: 1